 We raise money for this purpose from our annual dues of $30, the proceeds of our eagerly awaited annual members-only historical potluck, and a series of dinners accompanied by informative talks that we organize at ethnic restaurants in the area.

-To see these titles (and more than 2,000 other culinary titles held in the Rare Book Room), telephone the Rare Book Room appointment line at 213.228.7350.
+To see titles held in the Rare Book Room, telephone the Rare Book Room appointment line at 213.228.7350.
 Leave a message stating your name and telephone number and the title/author information of the items you wish to see.
-Staff will return your call to set up an appointment.
-Unfortunately, there are no “same day” appointments.
-Alternately, you may e-mail your inquiry here.
+Staff will return your call to set up an appointment within 24 business hours.
+Alternately, you may submit your inquiry here or email [email protected]

 Who was the Artist and when was it originally published?